A guide to Schengen visas, the costs, the application process and a full list of countries whose nationals must apply or are exempted

 Who is exempted from a Schengen visa?

-By the end of 2022, however, nationals who can travel to any Schengen state without a visa now must apply for ETIAS.
+From November 2023, nationals who can travel to any Schengen state without a visa now must apply for ETIAS.
 For more information, follow the link to the article Applying for ETIAS.

 Schengen airport transit visa